 Think beyond yourself, and more about the child that is looking forward to a happy, healthy upbringing by two wonderful parents.
 You two may be perfectly fine with kids, or you may not.
 But don’t create more dysfunction in your family if you don’t have to.

-Regardless of what outcome is to present itself to both of you, and if you listened to nothing else in this entire episode, listen to this one last piece of advice:
+Regardless of what outcome is to present itself to both of you, and if you read nothing else but this article, heed this one last piece of advice:

 Exhaust every avenue to resolve your issues with your wife.
 When marriage works, it’s amazing and very satisfying.
 Knowing that you’ve sought every method to resolve things will make it a lot easier to make any of the harder decisions later.